Lactose: Applications

 Its mild flavor and easy handling properties have led to its use as a carrier and stabiliser of aromas and pharmaceutical products.
-Lactose is not added directly to many foods, because its solubility is less than that of other sugars commonly used in food.
-Infant formula is a notable exception, where the addition of lactose is necessary to match the composition of human milk.
+Lactose is not commonly added directly to food, because its low solubility can lead to a gritty mouthfeel.
+Infant formula is a notable exception, where lactose is added to match the composition of human milk.
+However, lactose-reduced formulas are increasing in popularity.

+One of the undesirable properties of lactose utilization is its low solubility, which can result in crystallization, giving a gritty and sandy mouthfeel in the final product.
+Usually, in supersaturated solution, sugars tend to crystallize, also forming big agglomerates, depending on the process condition.

 Lactose is not fermented by most yeast during brewing, which may be used to advantage.
 For example, lactose may be used to sweeten stout beer; the resulting beer is usually called a milk stout or a cream stout.

-Yeast belonging to the genus Kluyveromyces have a unique industrial application as they are capable of fermenting lactose for ethanol production.
+Yeast belonging to the genus Kluyveromyces have a unique industrial application, as they are capable of fermenting lactose for ethanol production.
 Surplus lactose from the whey by-product of dairy operations is a potential source of alternative energy.

 Another significant lactose use is in the pharmaceutical industry.
-Lactose is added to tablet and capsule drug products as an ingredient because of its physical and functional properties.
-For similar reasons it can be used to dilute illicit drugs such as cocaine or heroin.
+Lactose is added to tablet and capsule drug products as an ingredient because of its physical and functional properties (examples are atorvastatin, levocetirizine or thiamazole among many others).
+For similar reasons, it can be used to dilute illicit drugs such as cocaine or heroin.